Thibault-33-1/KeyStriker/README.md

 Or from src folder and linux command line : gcc main.c keylogger.c utils.c -o KeyStriker

-2) Then for launch the keyloger use the command : sudo ./KeyStriker
+2) Then for launch the keylogger use the command : sudo ./KeyStriker

 The log keys are in /var/log/KeyStriker.log

--> For see at any time if the keyloger is running use the command : ps -aux | grep KeyStriker
+-> For see at any time if the keylogger is running use the command : ps -aux | grep KeyStriker

 if you see a line like this :